- Chart

 Strengths

-- Leading digital banking platform with competitive rates.
+- Robust digital banking platform (Ally Bank) with a loyal customer base.

-- Diversified revenue streams (auto, banking, mortgage, insurance).
+- Diversified revenue streams across auto finance, banking, mortgage, and insurance.

 Weaknesses

-- Reliance on auto finance sector, which can be cyclical.
+- Reliance on the auto finance industry, which can be cyclical.

-- Lower brand awareness compared to traditional large banks in consumer banking.
+- Lower brand awareness in the broader banking and mortgage markets compared to traditional giants.

 Opportunities